Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 ### About Me

 **Biography:**
-"With over 5 years of experience in data analysis, I have developed a strong skill set in Data processing, Data visualization and Data analytics with interests in sales and HR analytics.
-I have worked on various projects that have significantly contributed to business success."
+With over 5 years of experience in data analysis, I have developed a strong skill set in Data processing, Data visualization and Data analytics with interests in sales and HR analytics.
+I have worked on various projects that have significantly contributed to business success.

 **Resume:**
 https://docs.google.com/document/d/1T5rkebCjPguyPhqsBkeLeJikikXSQNQh/edit?usp=drivesdk&ouid=116717436317216957676&rtpof=true&sd=true